clangordon/physics-bioweapon/README.md

 Combined with an AI model, it would be easy to convert MRI scans into assassination harmonics.

+## Bioacoustic resonant harmonic extraction

+Aside from nuclear magnetic resonance and relaxation, other techniques exist to obtain the bioacoustic resonant harmonics.

+Radar techniques or MRI scans are possible examples.

 ## Motivation

 ![Tainted Love](img/The-love-we-share-seems-to-go-nowhere-This-tainted-love-you-ve-given-I-ll-give-you-all-a-boy-could-give-you.png)